 "Hey," he yelled as he stood up.
 His clothes were drenched and stuck to his body, he shivered.
 The heat had gone from the day and he felt cold, chilled to the bone.
 The lights continued to move across the lake, they paid no attention to him.

 The light coming towards him became brighter and he lifted his arm to shade his eyes.
-Even with his eyes covered he could feel the light surrounding him.
-It was warm and gentle and he felt no fear.
+He could feel the light surrounding him, it was warm and gentle and he felt no fear.
 As the light receded he lowered his arm and opened his eyes.

 "Hello Merlin," she said smiling at him, her voice was deep and although she spoke out loud he also heard the words echo within his mind.